Sony Pictures Kids Zone: Under Sony Music

 Sony Music Video launched its Sony Kids' Music and Sony Kids' Video labels in February 1992 after months of planning under the banner SMV Children's Library.
 Artists signed to Sony Kids' Music at launch included Dan Crow, Tom Chapin, Tom Paxton, Kevin Roth, Rory, and Lois Young, who would all release product in the spring.
 After Sony Music Video dissolved in October, Sony Kids' Music and Video were coordinated and marketed through Epic Records beginning in January 1993.
-On May 22, 1993, Nickelodeon signed a long-term agreement with Epic Records to distribute home video and audio titles through Sony Music.
+In April 1993, Nickelodeon signed a long-term agreement with Sony Music to distribute home video and audio titles.

-On July 3, Sony Kids' Music and Video were merged as Sony Wonder; Sony Wonder's president Ted Green sought new strategic alliances like their one with Nickelodeon.
+In June 1993, Sony Kids' Music and Video were merged as Sony Wonder; Sony Wonder's president Ted Green sought new strategic alliances like their one with Nickelodeon.
 On April 24, 1995, Children's Television Workshop entered a long-term agreement to distribute Sesame Street videos, music, and books through Sony Wonder, while Columbia Pictures began development on two Muppet films which would be released on video by Columbia TriStar Home Video.
 Sony Wonder also took over distribution of Random House Home Video titles in April.

-On July 29, Nickelodeon and Sony Wonder launched the Nick Jr. Video label with three titles based on Eureeka's Castle, Gullah Gullah Island, and Allegra's Window; an audio line launched on March 26, 1996.
-In 1996, two years after Viacom's acquisition of Paramount Communications, Sony Wonder's deal with Nickelodeon expired, leaving Nickelodeon and Nick Jr. videos and DVDs to be distributed by Paramount Home Entertainment (and CIC Video internationally until 1999).
+On July 25, Nickelodeon and Sony Wonder officially launched the Nick Jr. Video line with three titles, one each based on Eureeka's Castle, Gullah Gullah Island, and Allegra's Window; an audio line eventually launched on March 26, 1996.
+In June 1996, roughly a couple years after Viacom's acquisition of Paramount Communications, Sony Wonder's deal with Nickelodeon was terminated.
+Subsequently, Paramount Home Entertainment became the main home video distributor for Nickelodeon and Nick Jr.